A head-and-shoulders shot of Paul facing the camera with a smile. burgundy jumper and the background is blurred.

 Teaching

-As the Lead Teaching Associate, I attend and represent our team at the School Board and School Education and Student Experience Committee.
-I collaborate with School management, Professional Services team, and TAs on teaching support organisation, internal teaching development, and fostering a culture of collaboration and inclusivity.
+As the inaugural Lead Teaching Associate (Jan 2022 – July 2024), I represented our team at the School Board and School Education and Student Experience Committee.
+I collaborated with School management, our Professional Services team, and TAs on teaching support organisation, internal teaching development, and fostering a culture of collaboration and inclusivity.